Faculty

 Dr. Brown graduated with a Bachelor of Science in Pharmacy from the Philadelphia College of Pharmacy and Science and a Doctor of Pharmacy from the University of Florida.
 She has worked as a clinical pharmacist at Geisinger Medical Center for more than 20 years.
 In 2003, she implemented a pharmacist-managed anemia clinic.
 She is the preceptor for the nephrology rotation.
 She is an adjunct assistant professor in multiple schools of pharmacy and precepts PharmD students in nephrology.
 Dr. Brown’s areas of interest include nephrology, solid organ transplant, anemia management and the proper use of erythropoietin stimulating agents.
 She has published papers on anemia management.

-Clinical Pharmacist, Pediatrics
+Clinical Pharmacist, Emergency Medicine

-Clinical Pharmacist, Infectious Diseases and Internal Medicine
+Clinical Pharmacist, Infectious Disease and Internal Medicine

 Director of Pharmacy, Geisinger Medical Center